fivetran/api_framework/examples/postgres_trigger/README.md

 ## Overview

 The workflow:
-1. Connect to a source database (Snowflake or PostgreSQL)
+1. Connect to a source database (PostgreSQL)
 2. Execute a configurable data freshness query
 3. Analyze the results to determine if data is stale
 4. Automatically trigger a Fivetran connector sync if stale data is detected